stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/notefield_mods/mod_targets.md

 ```
 transform values move, rotate, or zoom the field as a whole.

+rotation results are multiplied by pi internally, so setting transform_rot_z
+to 1 rotates halfway around the z axis.

 zoom_x, zoom_y, and zoom_z are multiplied by zoom to get the final zoom.

 receptor_alpha and receptor_glow affect layers in the theme's